 It's a strange phenomenon: Recent research from Digiday and Yext suggests that consumers trust a brand's website over third-party sites when it comes to finding answers to their questions and making purchases.
-But that's not what their behavior reflects.
+But that's not what their behaviour reflects.
 As it turns out, a staggering 76% of people begin their digital product search on Amazon or a search engine like Google.

 So, where does the brand's website actually come into play?
 And why is the customer journey so disjointed — and what can CPG brands do about it?